Dr. DaVonti’ DeAngelo Haynes

 As one of seven siblings, DaVonti’ understands the profound impact that family and community can have on a person's trajectory.
 This personal experience fuels his research, which seeks to uncover the nuanced ways in which systems and policies influence the lived experiences of urban and rural youth, as well as the communities they reside in.
 His work is not just an academic pursuit; it is a mission driven by his lived experiences and his desire to create environments where all young people can thrive.

 After graduating high school from the Cleveland Metropolitan School District, DaVonti’ continued his academic journey at The Ohio State University, earning a Bachelor of Arts in public affairs with a specialization in education policy, followed by a Master of Social Work with a focus on children and youth services, a Master of Science in agricultural communication, education, and leadership, and a Ph.D. in the same field with a specialization in educational administration and an interdisciplinary minor in public policy and management.
-His academic work is deeply informed by his personal experiences within the educational and social services systems.

 As a scholar-practitioner, DaVonti’ is committed to creating sustainable youth and community development programs and policies.
 His work has earned him numerous awards and recognitions, reflecting his dedication to educational and opportunity justice.
 Through his research and community engagement, DaVonti’ continues to ask how institutions of higher education can more effectively and equitably support urban and rural youth in achieving their full potential, ensuring that all young people have the opportunity to succeed.